CEOs and celebrities love Oura’s sleep-tracking ring. Its CEO has a plan to stay ahead of Apple and Google

-The health-tracking ring that measures sleep, bodily exercise and different biometrics out of your finger is having a second, rising from a comparatively obscure Finnish startup to a smartwatch various favored by CEOs, sports activities gamers and film stars.
+The health-tracking ring that measures sleep, bodily exercise and different biometrics out of your finger is having a second, rising from a comparatively obscure Finnish startup to a smartwatch different favored by CEOs, sports activities gamers and film stars.

 CEO Tom Hale says he has a plan.